 Serious about Security

 Square’s approach to security is designed to protect both you and your customers.
-We monitor every transaction, we continuously innovate in fraud prevention, and we protect your data like our business depends on it—because it does.
-We adhere to industry-leading standards to manage our network, secure our web and client applications, and set policies across our organization.
+We monitor every transaction, we continuously innovate in fraud prevention and we protect your data like our business depends on it—because it does.
+We adhere to industry-leading standards to manage our network, secure our web and client applications and set policies across our organisation.

 Encryption and monitoring